JuusoSaavalainen/JuusoSaavalainen/README.md

 <p align="center">
   - I'm a passionate 3rd-year <b>CS</b> student in University of Helsinki, set to graduate this summer with a Bachelor's degree.
 After that moving for a Master's in <b>Data Science</b> <br><br>
- - Currently working as a <b>research assistant</b>, in the field of medicine.
+ - Currently working as a <b>research assistant</b>, in the field of medicine

  - I'm on the lookout for my first position in roles that blend <b>data and software</b> expertise!
 </p>

 <h4 align="center">